May 5, 2025

 The Fed’s dual mandate, which is to maximize employment and stabilize prices, primarily through adjustments to the federal funds rate, influences the Fed's interest rate decisions.
 For instance, when the Fed sees signs of inflation, it might raise rates to curb it, even if it means slowing economic growth.
 This benchmark influences broader borrowing costs, including mortgages, credit cards, and corporate loans.

-• Contractionary Policies: Raising rates slows economic activity by increasing borrowing costs and curbing inflation but also risks slower growth110.
+• Contractionary Policies: Raising rates slows economic activity by increasing borrowing costs and curbing inflation, but also risks slower growth.

-• Expansionary Policies: Lowering rates stimulates spending and investment, supporting economic expansion but potentially fueling inflation113.
+• Expansionary Policies: Lowering interest rates stimulates spending and investment, supporting economic expansion but potentially fueling inflation.

-The FOMC’s decisions hinge on economic data, such as inflation trends (tracked via metrics like the Cleveland Fed’s nowcasts) and labor market health.
+The FOMC’s decisions hinge on economic data, such as inflation trends (tracked via metrics like the Cleveland Fed’s nowcasts) and the health of the labor market.
 For instance, if the nowcasts show a significant increase in inflation, the FOMC might consider raising rates to curb it, even if it means slowing economic growth.

 How Rate Changes Impact Investor Portfolios